Estimated reading time: 9 minutes

 Especially this year since Ontario is asking homeowners to come up with ways to hand out candy and stay safe.

-Depending on how homeowners plan to hand out candy, you might see kids coming a bit earlier and later.
+Depending on how homeowners plan to hand out candy, you might see kids coming earlier and later.

 The good part is that you don’t have to clean or disinfect candy before eating it.